 The senior advisor at Carrefour at that time said that no investigation or analysis had been carried out on the Japanese market before investment.
 The decision was based on the simple idea that the Japanese market was the “next big thing”.
 We must be careful not to reproduce such errors in our own business schools’ international strategies.

 If we follow a blind international strategy, we are participating in the race between schools to open new offices in diverse locations and signing up the greatest number of potential partners in order to use these connections to attract more students.
 A school with hundreds of partners can more easily attract students with the promise of partners throughout the world.

-The problem is that everyone is doing the same thing; International Relations Deans spend a large proportion of their time on airplanes, staying just one day at a time with potential partners, more than 70% of whom are not serious or will receive just one or two students per year.
+The problem is that everyone is doing the same thing; International Relations Deans spend a large proportion of their time on aeroplanes, staying just one day at a time with potential partners, more than 70% of whom are not serious or will receive just one or two students per year.